ragamo/NodeJSforArduino/Readme.md

 Usage
 -----

-You can execute Node process in your sketchs:
+Now you can execute Node process in your sketchs:

 	Process node;
   	node.begin("node");